Permafrost/TundraTN/README.md

     by always returning an error to the client.

     This service is intended to be invoked by clients via HTTP or FTP.

+* #### tundra.tn:retrieve

+  Retrieves arbitrary content (XML, flat files, binary) from the given `$source` URI, and routes it to Trading Networks.

+  Additional retrieval protocols can be implemented by creating a service named for the URI scheme in the folder `Tundra/tundra.content.retrieve`.
+Services in this folder must implement the `Tundra/tundra.schema.content.retrieve:handler` specification.

+  * Inputs:
+    * `$source` is a URI identifying the location from which content is to be retrieved.
+Supports the following retrieval protocols / URI schemes:

+      * `file:` routes each file matching the given `$source` URI to Trading Networks.
+The file component of the URI can include wildcards or globs (such as `*.txt` or `*.j?r`) for matching multiple files at once.

+        The following example would process all `*.txt` files in the specified directory:

+            file:////server:port/directory/*.txt

+        To ensure each file processed is not locked or being written to by another process, the file is first moved to an archive directory prior to processing.
+The name of this directory can be configured by adding a query string parameter called `archive` to the URI, for example:

+            file:////server:port/directory/*.txt?archive=backup

+        In this example, files are first moved to a subdirectory named `backup`.
+        If not specified, the archive directory defaults to a subdirectory named `archive`.

+    * `$limit` is an optional maximum number of content matches to be processed in a single execution.
+Defaults to 1000.

+    * `$strict?` is an optional boolean, which if true will abort routing/ processing rule execution of the document if any any errors (such as validation errors) are encountered prior to processing.
+Defaults to false.

+    * `TN_parms` is an optional set of routing hints for Trading Networks to use when routing the retrieved content.

 ### Content